Yako-Ken/OOP-TASK/README.md

 - `PersonalAccount.cpp` → Implementation of the PersonalAccount class
 - `BusinessAccount.h` → Declaration of the BusinessAccount class
 - `BusinessAccount.cpp` → Implementation of the BusinessAccount class
-- `Main.cpp` → Organization of program's steps
+- `main.cpp` → Organization of program's steps

 ### Project Team